West Yorkshire is packed with wonderful things to see, do and experience. How many can you tick off before you hit 25?

 Let the music move you at Mint Festival

 Mint Festival is now an established magnet for dance music fans from across the country, and has gone from strength to strength since it found a permanent home at Newsam Green Farm.
 For over 10 years, it has attracted the cream of the crop in terms of artists and DJs from genres including EDM, house and drum ’n’ bass.
 Grab a ticket and you can make the most of the wonderful setting, with orchards and forests lit up by a giant neon party overlooking Leeds.
 Multiple stages and lavish sets make this a day to remember.

-Newsam Green Farm, Leeds, West Yorkshire, LS19 5AD.
-Take the Castleford line.
+Mint Festival takes place at Newsam Green Farm, Leeds, West Yorkshire, LS19 5AD.